esper-io/console_docs/docs/esper-enhanced-updates/README.md

-Esper Enhanced Android devices are shipped with custom Android OS for improved security, faster deployments, and superior debugging.
+Esper Foundation for Android devices are shipped with custom Android OS for improved security, faster deployments, and superior debugging.
 Esper's custom Android OS creates a better user experience on single-purpose devices.